jdeolive/suite/docs/usermanual/source/webapps/sdkintro/basic/index.rst

 We will use the ``suite-sdk`` script to set up a new viewer application called "myviewer".

-.. note:: For more information on the ``suite-sdk`` script, please see the section on :ref:`apps.sdk.client.script`.
+.. note:: For more information on the ``suite-sdk`` script, please see the section on :ref:`webapps.sdk`.

 Run the following command, replacing ``path/to/myviewer`` with the desired name of and path to your application::